Recent Blog Articles

 Lifestyle choices, diet, and even family history play a role in the diseases and conditions brought about by chronic inflammation, and each will be discussed in turn.
 An understanding of how chronic inflammation influences health can lead to a better conversation between you and your doctor, and speed treatment and prevention.

-Prepared by the editors of Harvard Health Publishing in consultation Robert H. Shmerling, MD, Associate Professor of Medicine at Harvard Medical School, Clinical Chief, Division of Rheumatology at Beth Israel Deaconess Medical Center, and Senior Editor at Harvard Health Publishing.
-29 pages (2018)
+Prepared by the editors of Harvard Health Publishing in consultation Robert H. Shmerling, MD, Corresponding Member of the Faculty of Medicine, Harvard Medical School, Division of Rheumatology, Beth Israel Deaconess Medical Center Senior Editor, Harvard Health Publishing 53 pages (2020)

 Inflammation in action